 For more information, visit the Scheduling Recordings and Media Guide.

 For assistance, contact email@example.com or (215) 898-9570.

 If you are interested in using your personal laptop at the Law School, you will need to prepare it to connect to our network.
-Access to the wirless internet requires a PennKey.
-If you have not set yours up, please contact us at email@example.com.
+Access to the wireless internet requires a PennKey.
+If you have not set yours up, please contact us at firstname.lastname@example.org.

 Visit the Prepare Your Laptop guide to get your laptop ready.

 All printing, photocopying, and scanning needs for scholars are met by multiple multifunction stations throughout the Law School.
 All scholars receive $120 print credit on their PennCard each semester.
 At the beginning of each semester, your available printing credit will be set to $120, in addition to funds that you have added yourself using the PennCash machine.